oliverhr/my-terragrunt-template/README.md

 # Project info

-This code is to be used as the template for a single or multi-account terragrunt proyect.
+This code is to be used as the template for a single or multi-account terragrunt project.

 ## How do you deploy the infrastructure in this repo?